 The vision of flying through space stayed with me for the rest of the night, into dreamland, and for many, many days afterwards.
 For the many memories at the happiest place on earth, you must include Disney’s Galaxy’s Edge when you plan your trip to Disneyworld!

-By Michelle Moyer at MoyerMemoirs
+Recommended by Michelle Moyer at MoyerMemoirs

 Classic Disney magic at Magic Kingdom

 Magic Kingdom is the most popular theme park in Florida and for good reason!
 It is full of classic Disney attractions like Peter Pan’s Flight and newer more modern attractions like Seven Dwarfs Mine Train.